 Some manufacturers have struggled to successfully embed the drive in the best location on the servomotor.
 Many current models typically stack the drive on the top or side of the motor, and this significantly alters form factor, resulting in more mechanical changes and a larger footprint.
 The drive most logically fits at the rear of the motor, but the majority of manufacturers that have attempted to integrate it in this location could not solve heat dissipation issues created by the convergence of motor and drive technology.

-By approaching the design challenge differently, a few have succeeded in integrating the drive at the rear of the servomotor while slightly lengthening the form factor compared to servomotor-only models.
-Many companies have incorporated the drive at the rear of the motor without heat dissipation issues, but reaching the high performance typical of standard servomotors has presented difficulties.
+By approaching the design challenge differently, a few integrated-motor suppliers have succeeded in integrating the drive at the rear of the servomotor while slightly lengthening the form factor compared to servomotor-only models.
+Some have even engineered solutions to prevent heat-dissipation issues in these offerings … though reaching the high performance of standard servomotors is challenging.

-A key factor for maintaining output and form factor has been new heat dissipation methods.
-Previously, these units would attempt to force all heat through the back of the motor and, therefore, through the integrated drive.
-However, Beckhoff Automation has devised an innovative heat dissipation method that efficiently releases heat through the sides of the motor housing down the entire length of the shaft, rather than entirely through the drive at the rear.
-A careful redesign of motor windings in these units makes this possible.
-As a result, users can select distributed servo drive systems that retain a small footprint without overheating and are optimal for both new installations and retrofits.
+Some integrated motors force all heat through the back of the motor and, therefore, through the integrated drive.
+But designs from some motor makers efficiently release heat through the sides of the motor housing down its whole length.
+Careful motor-winding redesign makes this possible … so engineers can select distributed servo drive systems that retain a small footprint without overheating new installations or retrofits.

 IGBTs vs. MOSFETs

 Another way to improve heat dissipation and form factor in distributed servo systems is through the selection of semiconductors for drive electronics.
-While most integrated motor and drive models use IGBTs, the most successful and compact servo drive systems more often incorporate MOSFETs, which produce less heat.
-IGBTs have been on the market for many years and have proven to be successful in the field.
-However, recent updates to the design of MOSFETs have made them the better switching option for motion control systems for a few key reasons.
+Many integrated motor and drive models use IGBTs (as IGBTs have been on the market for many years and have proven to be successful in the field) but MOSFETs produce less heat … and in fact, recent MOSFET design updates have made them a robust switching option for motion controls.

-Many differences and similarities exist between the two, and although IGBTs may be preferable in certain architectures, they are less desirable in these types of servo drive systems.
-As a bipolar device, IGBTs are able to handle high voltage and current.
+As a bipolar device, IGBTs can handle high voltage and current.
 As a field-effect transistor, MOSFETs support higher current with fewer switching losses even when hundreds of milliamps are switched to double-digit amps or when small voltages are switched to thousands of volts.

 In general, IGBTs also require a larger amount of supporting components, including fans, heatsinks and additional wiring.
 This means that the benefits gained through higher voltage and current come with a sacrifice in terms of footprint and price.
 MOSFETs provide high performance operation at a lower temperature and with fewer components, which makes them the preferred semiconductor type for these distributed motion control architectures.